Cigarette Daydreams: Writing and background

+The song's background is rooted in a softer, more melancholic, brooding sound distinct from the band's typical style, incorporating nostalgic black and white imagery in its music video, which depicts a fractured, hallucinatory love story.

 Music video

 The official music video for "Cigarette Daydreams" was directed by Mark Pellington and released on September 5, 2014.
-The video stars actress Juliette Buchs – who is also the former wife of Cage the Elephant frontman Matthew Shultz – as a woman struggling to find peace in her life, interspersed with various scenes of her running away from an unknown entity.
+The video stars actress Juliette Buchs – who later became the wife of Cage the Elephant frontman Matthew Shultz – as a woman struggling to find peace in her life, interspersed with various scenes of her running away from an unknown entity.